microsoft/delta-kusto/documentation/delta-object/tables.md

 [.drop table columns](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/drop-column)|X|Columns exist in the target but either don't exist in the current or are different.
 [.alter-merge table column-docstrings](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/alter-merge-table-column)||Column doc-string is different between current and target.

-"Plural form" (e.g. `.drop tables` vs `.drop table`) are used to bundle commands together when sent to an ADX Database or a single file.
-"Singular form" are used when sent to a folder, i.e. multiple files.
+"Plural form" (e.g. `.drop tables` vs `.drop table`) are used to bundle commands together when sent to an ADX Database.
+"Singular form" is used when sent to files or console.
 Plural form isn't always possible, e.g. when folder changes are necessary on different table, [.create-merge tables](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/create-merge-tables-command) can't be used in bulk.

 It is important to note that it is currently impossible to re-order columns on a table with a single command.
 Delta Kusto doesn't do column re-ordering and therefore configuration drift could occur between current and target regarding column order.